Maintaining a Positive Body Image During Eating Disorder Recovery

 Tips to Help You Maintain a Positive Body Image

-Summertime is filled with toxic messages about “the perfect beach body” or the ideal way to dress for picnics and parties.
-Don’t internalize these seasonal messages!
+Summertime is filled with toxic messages about “the perfect beach body.Don’t internalize these seasonal thoughts!
 Now is a great time to incorporate positive body image exercises into your daily routine.
 These exercises might include:

-• Identify negative self-talk: Do you regularly hurl insults at yourself?
+• Identify negative self-talk.
+Do you regularly hurl insults at yourself?
 You would never talk to another person like that, so it’s not fair to criticize yourself so harshly.
 Every time you engage in negative self-talk, take a few deep breaths and shift to another train of thought.

 Visit our website to learn more about eating disorder treatment at Hidden River.